duanzhuojun/cs149_Fa24_Duan/cs149_final_review_2.md

 ## Announcements
 1. [Final exam schedule](https://www.jmu.edu/registrar/wm_library/fall_exam_schedule.pdf)
-   1. All written exam - like the Quiz 4-6
+   1. All written exam - like the Quiz 4-6 - Bring your pencils
    2. 2 hours, cover all content this semester
 2. Office hours in the final week
    1. Monday: 1-5pm in person